 FERPA (see above) affords students certain rights with respect to their education records.
 They are:

 - The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
-The student should submit a written request, that identifies the records which they wish to inspect, to Registration Services.
+The student should submit a written request, that identifies the records which they wish to inspect, to Registrar's office.
 The office will notify the student of the time and place where the records may be inspected.

 - The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
-Students may ask the University to amend a record that they believe is inaccurate or misleading.
-They should write to the University Registrar, clearly identifying the part of the record they want changed, and specify why it is inaccurate or misleading.
+Students should write to the University Registrar, clearly identifying the part of the record they want changed, and specify why it is inaccurate or misleading.
 If it is determined not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
 Additional information regarding hearing procedures will accompany this notification.

 - The right to consent to disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, or assisting another school official in performing his or her task; or the Veterans Administration for students registered for various GI Bill programs.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.